pexels-photo-9259853-9259853.jpg

 Why Bodysurfing is an Essential Skill for Surf Instructors

 As a surf instructor, I know the thrill of riding waves and the joy that comes from sharing that experience with students.
-Yet it wasn’t until recently that I fully grasped the importance of bodysurfing for surf instruction.
+Yet it wasn’t until recently that I fully grasped the importance of bodysurfing for surf instructors.

 I am a former surf instructor and Red Cross lifeguard and NOLS-certified Wilderness First Responder.
 I’ve taught surfing for a variety of international surf retreats including Rustic Pathways and Surf with Amigas.
 Additionally, I was a head surf instructor at UCLA’s Marina Aquatic Center in 2017.